-- Annual fixed cash remuneration - Non-deferred short-term variable remuneration (cash bonus) - Deferred short-term variable remuneration (since 2020 in the form of phantom stock) - Long-term variable remuneration (share options) - Certain other components the average closing price of the Company's share on Euronext Brussels during the 30-day period prior to 31 December of the previous calendar year (i.e., 2021).
-As of 31 December 2021, Mr. Verrelst held 100,000 shares in the Company with a value of 364,000 euro (rounded).
+- Annual fixed cash remuneration - Non-deferred short-term variable remuneration (cash bonus) - Deferred short-term variable remuneration (since 2020 in the form of phantom stock) - Long-term variable remuneration (share options) - Certain other components

 The Company's remuneration policy provides that as from 31 December 2024 the members of the executive management must hold a number of shares in the Company which is equivalent to at least one year fixed remuneration for the CEO, and 50% of one year fixed remuneration for the CFO and COO.
-The value of the shares held is calculated based on
+The value of the shares held is calculated based on the average closing price of the Company's share on Euronext Brussels during the 30-day period prior to 31 December of the previous calendar year (i.e., 2022).
+As of 31 December 2022, Mr. Verrelst held 100,000 shares in the Company with a value of approximately 57,000 euro.

-Remuneration of the members of the executive management in 2021
+Remuneration of the members of the executive management in 2022

-Total Remuneration

-The total remuneration of the members of the executive management in 2021 is as follows(1):
+Total Remuneration: The total remuneration of the members of the executive management in 2022 is as follows(1):

-Name of Executive, position Fixed remuneration Variable remuneration Extra- ordinary Pension expense(4) Total remune- Proportion of fixed and Base salary Fees Fringe benefits One-year variable (2) Multi-year variable (3) items expense ration variable remuneration Herman Verrelst (Chairman) 375,000 0 0 59,908 60,150 0 0 495,058 Fixed: 75.7% Variable: 24.3% Other executives (CFO and COO) 638,362 0 0 63,694 43,345 0 0 745,401 Fixed: 85.6% Variable: 14.4%
+Fixed remuneration Variable ren Proportion of Name of Executive Base salary Fees Fringe benefits One-year variable (2) Multi- year variable (3) Extraordinary items Pension expense Total remuneration fixed and variable remuneration SBV BV, repr. by Herman Verrelst (CEO) 375,000 0 0 61,781 0 0 0 436,781 Fixed: 85.9% Variable: 14.1% Other executives (CFO and COO) 678,775 0 0 124,904 0 0 0 803,679 Fixed: 84.5% Variable: 15.5%